Do you remember those long hours plunging that ol’ butter churn up and down to help out grandma get her butter ready for her Sunday supper?

 This is one reason I feel it’s important to take the power of making our own food choices back into our own hands.
 Food is not what it says it is anymore.
 Unless we know our farmer and our food source, how can we really know what we are eating?

-Real raw milk that has not been skimmed will have the cream that rises to the top if left still overnight.
+Real that has not been skimmed will have the cream that rises to the top if left still overnight.
 There are several ways to collect the cream from the top.
 Some are easier or require more equipment than others.

 Pour the desired amount of heavy cream into your Kitchen Aid, or another method of agitation, and turn to medium speed.